Maurice Richardson: a conservative man

 AC/004/03/24/05 – Maurice Richardson, 1981-83

-The up coming article will examine the Maurice Richardson Collection in this light.
-Specifically in relation to what Shawn Phillip Cooper describes as the four ‘principles of action’ for forming a ‘conservative cultural worldview’.
+Shawn Phillip Cooper builds on this with an action plan.
+In On Advancing a Conservative Aesthetics he presents ‘four principles of action’ for forming a ‘conservative cultural worldview’.
 These are to preserve traditional culture, to understand formal properties of ‘supreme’ cultural achievements, to create new work in conversation with this high cultural tradition and to advocate for the promotion of this tradition, in pursuit of the ‘True, the Good, and the Beautiful’.
-How closely does Maurice’s photography marry with Roger Scruton’s view of conservative aesthetics?
-For whom beauty, a value as important as truth and goodness, was rejected by 20th century in a desperate pursuit of originality.
+In order to ‘encourage the formation of a conservative cultural worldview’.
+Furthermore, for Cooper, if conservative aesthetics is to be successful must be advanced in the world in which ‘ordinary people participate’.

 AC/004/01/36/04 – Maurice Richardson, 1975-77